kazuibasou/hyper-dk-series/README.md

 example-hypergraph_0_1_3_hyperedges.txt

 ### HyperGraph class
-We also introduce how to use the HyperGraph class.
+We introduce how to use the HyperGraph class.
 We can perform a basic analysis of a hypergraph by using this class.

 #### Initialization